Survival Analysis

 Number at Risk

-Shows the number of subjects still at risk (not yet experienced the event) at each time point.
+Shows the risk set size (the number of subjects who have not yet experienced the event and have not been censored) at each time point.

 Log-rank Test

 Displayed when a Group Variable is specified.
-Tests whether survival curves differ between groups.
+Tests the null hypothesis that all groups have equal hazard functions.
 The log-rank test has maximum power under the proportional hazards assumption.
 Power decreases when survival curves cross (details).

 | Item | Description |